ObadaSizo/TechPunditsTest/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## 👥 Authors
-- Your Name - Initial work
+- Obada Rudainy - Initial work

 ## 🙏 Acknowledgments
 - Next.js team for the amazing framework